-This page explains time series equations that underlie Monte Carlo simulation and in particular the underlying formulas for volatility, mean reversion and other factors.
+This page works through time series equations that underlie Monte Carlo simulation and in particular the underlying formulas for mean reversion and other factors.
 I hope in each page I make it clear that development of the time series equation is far more important than running the simulation using multiple draws from a random distribution.
 In thinking about risk, an essential concept is the notion that things can go up and down and then come back to the average level — mean reversion.
 Alternatively, things can keep going up and down without some kind of inherent average.
 Oil prices follow a mean reverting patter while stock prices are supposed to have no mean reversion.
 I have been frustrated for many years in attempting to incorporate mean reversion into Monte Carol Simulation.
 Time series equations must have some kind of stochastic element, but they can include a host of other variables, the most important of which is mean reversion.
 I try to explain these things with some simple excel equations rather than trying to understand formulas in text books.
 Factors other than mean reversion can include minimum and maximum conditions that reflect periods of surplus capacity.
 A basic time series equation can be expanded to include sudden jumps, mean reversion, minimum levels, maximum levels and trends.

 The fundamental equation to understand volatility and mean reversion is the notion that when you do not have mean mean reversion, the variance (the square of volatility) increases with time.
 You may have seen the eqation where you adjust the computed volatility in a day and then convert it to annual volatility.
 To do this you can use the square root of time as illustrated below.
 (I never understood why you take the square root of time until I messed around with Monte Carlo simulation).
 The formula to convert daily volatility to annual volatlity assuming 252 days trading days in a year is:

 Annual Volatilty = Daily Volatility x (252) ^ .5

 Annual Volatility = Daily Volatility x (Periods in Year) ^ .5